worldamazing/plan/docs/overview.md

 By enveloping the entire planet, this framework acts as a universal global wrapper for humanity.
 It ensures that everyone has access to the foundations of a dignified life, diminishing the inequities caused by accidents of history or geography and offering a truly fair and inclusive system for all.

+### The Structure of the GI: A Decentralized Ecosystem, Not a Monolith
+The name "Global Institution" might conjure images of a single, massive, top-down bureaucracy.
+The reality is the opposite.
+The GI is not a monolith.
+It is a **decentralized, open-source protocol for cooperation.**

+Think of it like the Internet itself.
+The Internet isn't one giant computer.
+It's a countless number of independent computers all agreeing to speak the same language (protocols like TCP/IP) to form a single, seamless network.

+Similarly, the GI is a **federation of thousands of autonomous hubs.** A local housing co-op in Los Angeles, a research center in Nairobi, and a manufacturing facility in Berlin are all distinct entities.
+They are self-governing and responsive to local needs, but they are all connected by the shared principles, resources, and communication standards of the GI framework.

+This structure is designed for resilience and freedom.
+There is no central point of control.
+Instead, there is a shared commitment to transparency, truth, and universal well-being that allows for unprecedented global coordination without sacrificing local autonomy.

+> The GI isn't a world government. *It's the framework that allows humanity to govern itself.*

 ## Key Highlights of the World Amazing Plan
 1. **Universal Access to Essentials**: Incredible and luxurious housing, the best healthcare, the best education, the best food, and creative fulfillment are guaranteed rights for all, not privileges for the few.